417-devops/lol_player_stats/README.md

 	  2. Saving the data this way allows for caching and easy future use

 # Questions?
-Feel free to contact either of the authors, through information posted on their GitHub profile!
+Feel free to contact either of the authors through the information posted on their GitHub profile!
 - Karl Roush: [@karoush](https://github.com/karoush)
 - Elijah Smith: [@ElijahKSmith](https://github.com/ElijahKSmith)